papivot/pace-docs/pks-workload-deployment.en.md

 # PKS Workload Deployment

 In this lab/demo, we will show you how to deploy a set of applications using yaml configuration files on a K8s cluster.
-This exercise serves two purposes -
+This exercise serves these three purposes -

-1. How to interact with yaml files to deploy applications
+1. Shows how to interact with yaml files to deploy applications
-2. Show how to interact with an application running on K8s cluster.
+2. Shows how to interact with an application running on K8s cluster.
+3. Shows how the relevant commands and variables in the yaml files affect the application deployment.

 ### Requirements
-- A working K8s cluster with admin access. (*Pivotal employees connected thru the VPN can request a PKS environment in GCP thru [Toolsmith](https://environments.toolsmiths.cf-app.com/home).
+- A working K8s cluster with admin access. (*Pivotal employees connected through the VPN can request a PKS environment in GCP through [Toolsmith](https://environments.toolsmiths.cf-app.com/home).
 Upon a PKS environment has been created, you can login using the pks cli and create a cluster using an active plan.)*

 ### Preparation

-Login to the PKS API endpoint
+Login to the PKS API endpoint -

 >`pks login -k -a api.pks.domain.com -u username`